Xtron135/PCB-Data-Matrix-Reader/README.md

 cd yolov5
 ```

 Try to test your USB camera to see if your camera placement, PCB placement, and the distance in between, is correct.
-Make sure your camera is able to detect the Data Matrix properly.
-Run this command to test your camera detection:
+Make sure your camera can see the PCB clearly.
+Adjust the focus if necessary.
+Run this command to test your camera view:

 ```ShellSession
 ffplay -f v4l2 -video_size 640x480 -framerate 30 -i /dev/video0